sophie177/rat-data-converter/README.md

 ### Usage Instructions

 This project is dependent on the openpyxl and panda libraries.
 If you have python installed, use  `pip install openpyxl pandas`  before running this program.
+If you don't have python installed, you can install it or wait for the next update (likely Tuesday, Nov 21 2023)

 <!-- warning that this only works for windows/linux -->
 <!-- todo: add more detail / pictures. -->

 1. Convert your text file using MED-PC to `.xlxs` format using the 'delimited' option.
 2. Download RatSorty.py and ensure it is saved to your machine as a `.py` file.
 Save the file to your desktop.
-(Note: these instructions assume it's not in a folder.)
 3. In the Windows Command Prompt (or linux terminal), write `cd desktop`.
+If you saved RatSorty to a folder, use `cd <folder name>`.
 4. Hit enter, then type `python RatSort.py`.
 5. Follow the prompts given to your terminal to ensure input and output file names will be correct.
+The sorted file will appear in the same location that you saved RatSorty to, but a path will also be given in the terminal.